 Teams should choose based on which constraint is load-bearing for their deployment.

 LiteRT-LM is the clear choice if: your target hardware is Android with Qualcomm Snapdragon 8 Elite, you are deploying Gemma 4 specifically, and maximum throughput per watt matters more than cross-framework portability.
-The NPU path — Qualcomm Dragonwing IQ8 at 3,700 prefill tokens/second (Bring state-of-the-art agentic skills to the edge with Gemma 4 — Google Developers Blog) — is not matched by any current llama.cpp configuration on equivalent hardware.
+The Qualcomm Dragonwing IQ8 NPU path reaches 3,700 prefill tokens/second (Bring state-of-the-art agentic skills to the edge with Gemma 4, Google Developers Blog) and is not matched by any current llama.cpp configuration on equivalent hardware.
 If you are on Raspberry Pi and running batch workloads where 7.6 decode tokens/second is acceptable, LiteRT-LM also gives you a tested, supported path.
-(Bring state-of-the-art agentic skills to the edge with Gemma 4 — Google Developers Blog)
+(Bring state-of-the-art agentic skills to the edge with Gemma 4, Google Developers Blog)

 ONNX Runtime is relevant if your organization already runs ONNX-based inference infrastructure, but no Gemma 4-specific performance data is available to compare.